BienLuky/EDA-DM/README.md

 </h5>

-## Introduction
+## 📖Introduction
 EDA-DM is a novel post-training quantization method for accelerating diffusion models.
 In the low-bit cases, it maintains high-quality image generation without any computational overhead.
 To address the distribution mismatch issues at both calibration sample level and reconstruction output level, we propose TDAC to address the calibration sample level mismatch, and propose FBR to eliminate the reconstruction output level mismatch.

-- Challenges
+🔹Challenges
 <div align=center>
   <img src="assets/challenge.png" width="100%" />
 </div>

-- Overview Methods
+🔹Overview Methods
 <div align=center>
   <img src="assets/struction.png" width="100%" />
 </div>